-Please visit https://mea.org/mea-scholarship/ to access the application, or you can download it here.
-The application can be typed into or filled out by hand, and must be sent as a PDF to firstname.lastname@example.org and is due February .
+Please visit https://mea.org/mea-scholarship/ to access the application.
+The application can be typed into or filled out by hand, and must be sent as a PDF to email@example.com and is due February 15, 2024.

 Due March.
 Student applicants are not required to have any Masonic affiliation.
 Applications will be updated soon.
 Send completed application to Jim Frost, 111 Russell Rd., Scottville, MI 49454.
 Access the application here.

-Due April 1 $1500 Must submit 1500 word maximum writing sample.
-Please see the applications for specific instructions.
+Must submit 1500 word maximum writing sample.
+Please see the application for specific instructions.

 - Cumulative High School GPA of 3.5 or Higher